flowx-ai/quickstart-connector/README.md

 1. choose a meaningful name for your connector service and set it in the configuration file
 2. decide what topic should the connector listen on and set it in the configuration file
+   1. if the connector needs to listen on more than one topic, make sure to add settings & configure a separate thread pool executor for each needed topic.
+Please see `KafkaConfiguration` for an example configuration.
 3. decide what topic should the connector reply on (this topic name must match the topic pattern the Engine listens on)
 4. adjust number of consumer threads. make sure number of instances * number of threads = number of partitions per topic
 5. define the incoming DTO format